 We also recommend the guidance for how to talk to children about the current situation from BBC NEWSROUND which includes a specific section on this: Advice if you're upset by the news.

-There are now lots of online materials to support you with this issue.
+There are now lots of online materials to support you with the specific issues of the war between .
 Here are a few that we've evaluated and think could be particularly helpful for teachers and parents/carers of primary-age children:

 Produced by Coram SCARF, this free toolkit will help to: